-The 400 Series Grand Auditorium is one of Taylors most popular body styles.
-Proportions that land between a Dreadnought and Grand Concert.
-It delivers a full lower end, distinctive mids and crisp highs.
-Perfect for the finger-picker and strummer alike.
+The 400 Series Grand Auditorium is one of Taylors most popular body styles, with proportions that land between a Dreadnought and Grand Concert.
+It delivers a full lower end, distinctive mids and crisp highs - perfect for the finger-picker and strummer alike.

-The Taylor 400 series also comes in the Grand Concert shaped body.
-Debuting in 1984.
-This body style features a smaller body and shorter scale than the Grand Auditorium.
-Ideal for the stage and studio.
-The Grand Concert leans more towards the finger picker.
-With a balanced output, it emphasises more of the mids and highs.
+The Taylor 400 series also comes in the Grand Concert-shaped body.
+Debuting in 1984, this body style features a smaller body and shorter scale than the Grand Auditorium - ideal for the stage and studio.
+The Grand Concert leans more towards the finger picker, with a balanced output that emphasises more of the mids and highs.
 Crisp, pure and delicate.

 To project greater volume and sustain through the guitar each 400 series Taylor comes with V-Class Bracing.
 An Expression System 2 Pickup comes installed in every 400 series.
 Delivering the natural voice of the Taylor 400 Series instrument.

 Any easy and comfortable neck lets you move your hand up and down the fingerboard quickly and easy.
 If you're still undecided on a Taylor.
-This handy guide will give you 10 reasons why a Taylor Acoustic should be your next guitar.
+This handy guide will give you 10 Reasons Why You Need A Taylor Acoustic Guitar.